Connection times in large ad-hoc mobile networks: Long-time investigations for the random waypoint model

 We first show that the sequence of the trips is positive Harris recurrent.
 More precisely, we consider the sequence $\mathcal T=(\mathcal T_n)_{n\in\N}=(W_{n-1},W_{n},V_{n})_{n\in\N}$ in $\Dcal$.
 Since $(W_n)_{n\in\N_0}$ and $(V_n)_{n\in\N}$ are independent i.i.d.~sequences, $\mathcal T$ is obviously a Markov chain.
 Furthermore, it is also easy to see that $\mathcal T$ is positive Harris recurrent, since it satisfies

 where we wrote $\P_y$ for the probability measure under which the walker starts from $Y(0)=y$.
 We use this to prove the convergence of $Y_t$ introduced in \eqref{Ydef}.
-We give two different proofs.
-The first one (see Lemma~\ref{lem-Harris}) applies the Markov renewal theorem using the fact that $Y_t$ is a time change of $\mathcal T$ and gives a good understanding of the limit law.
+The proof goes in two step.
+The first one (see Lemma~\ref{lem-Harris}) applies the Markov renewal theorem using the fact that $Y_t$ is a time change of $\mathcal T$ and gives a good understanding and a description of the limit law (in particular it states the existence of an invariant distribution with finite mass).
 However, as we will see, this approach only gives weak convergence.
-A more conceptual approach using Harris recurrence (see Proposition~\ref{Harris-rec}) gives actually convergence in total variation.
-By $\P_\alpha$ we denote the probability measure under which the process $(Y_t)_{t\in[0,\infty)}$ starts from the distribution $\alpha$.
+In a second step, we use Harris recurrence (see Proposition~\ref{Harris-rec}) to obtain convergence in total variation.
+Of course it is then easy to check that the convergence has to be toward the same limit.
+By $\P_\alpha$, we denote the probability measure under which the process $(Y_t)_{t\in[0,\infty)}$ starts from the distribution $\alpha$.

-\begin{lemma} For any bounded continuous function $g\colon\Dcal\times \R^+\to \R^+$, and for any $y\in\Dcal$,
+\begin{lemma} For any bounded continuous function $g\colon\Dcal\times\R^+\to\R ^+$, and for any $y\in\Dcal$,

 \end{lemma}